RubenZafra/react-todo-pill-assembler/README.md

-# react-todo-pill-assembler

 To Do list made with Vite and React.
 CSS Modules.
+Saves to local storage, filter buttons to show All, Active and Completed tasks.

 ## npm install